-Pregnant Women Worry About Pandemic's Impact on Labor, Delivery and Babies
+Pregnant Women Worry About Pandemic's Impact On Labor, Delivery And Babies

 Research also suggests that support during childbirth can improve health outcomes for women and infants.

-Sarah Laskow recently gave birth to her first child — a seven-pound, seven-ounce daughter named Miriam Louise born March 22 at NYU Langone in Manhattan – and is grateful that her husband, Ben Furnas, was with her in the delivery room.
+Sarah Laskow recently gave birth to her first child — a 7-pound, 7-ounce daughter named Miriam Louise born March 22 at NYU Langone in Manhattan — and is grateful that her husband, Ben Furnas, was with her in the delivery room.

 "While I was having contractions," Laskow recalled, "we were seeing all these emails from other frantic parents-to-be who all of a sudden had to deal with the fact that they probably were going to have to deliver the baby alone or go to another state entirely in order to have their partner with them."